rafaelgieschke/bwlp-vue-frontend/README.md

-Okay, here is the information about the BW-Lehrpool VueJS project, reorganized for better readability while keeping all the original details.

----

 ## Project: BW-Lehrpool VueJS Frontend

 This document outlines the details, development guidelines, and setup for the VueJS-based frontend for BW-Lehrpool.